 The reality is far more nuanced than many analysts let on.
 In fact, dire warnings about machine learning and augmented intelligence can be misleading.
 Context is key.
 So let’s take a step back and look at how many jobs (and what kinds) will be impacted by automation.

 Automation will displace almost 22.7 million jobs by 2025, according a recent report.
 However, the same report found that automation will create 13.6 million new jobs.
 The result will be a net loss of 9.1 million jobs between 2015- 2025.

 A recent study by McKinsey & Company found that repetitive work activities are most likely to be automated.
 That includes data collection, data processing, and many types of physical or service work.
 This will heavily impact lower-skilled and lower-paid jobs.
 There are huge implications here.
 What is the future of labor, in a world powered by augmented intelligence?
 We can’t say for certain.

 For now, this infographic from the McKinsey & Company report offers an interesting perspective:

 Let’s continue putting data into context.
 Next up: recent national employment trends.

-Automation will eliminate nearly 900,000 jobs each year between 2015- 2025, according to the above report by Forrester.
+Automation will eliminate nearly 900,000 jobs each year between 2015- 2025, according to the above report.
 However, the U.S. economy adds an average of 2 million jobs each year.
 This means the ratio of jobs lost from automation, to jobs created by the larger economy, will be nearly 2:1.

 In addition, every three months about 6 percent of jobs in the economy are eliminated, while a slightly larger percentage of jobs are added — resulting in a stable and declining unemployment rate.
 Since 2012, the unemployment rate has steadily declined by nearly 50 percent, according to the Bureau of Labor Statistics.
 The current unemployment rate of 4.4 percent is an all-time 10-year low.
 See this graph from the U.S. Bureau of Labor Statistics: